rlucas11/panelCodeR/README.md

 ### Latent Growth Model with Structured Residuals

 The LGM-SC model is equivalent to the RI-CLPM with a linear slope.

+### Measurement Model

+If there are multiple indicators for one or both variables, it is possible to test a measurement model where each indicator loads on to its corresponding wave-specific latent trait and all wave-specific latent traits are allowed to correlate with one another.

 ## Options and Features